-Despite the considerable problems inherent in the present formal definition of the ampere, the unit can be measured with uncertainties low enough for almost every present purpose except the most highly advanced research.
-Doing so, however, typically means sidestepping the existing SI definition altogether.
+Despite the considerable problems inherent in the former official definition of the ampere, the unit could be measured with uncertainties low enough for almost every present purpose except the most highly advanced research.
+Doing so, however, typically meant sidestepping the existing SI definition altogether.

 If these units are unfamiliar, it can be helpful to think of them as if they were aspects of a water system.
 Amperes correspond to the volume of water coming out of a pipe, volts to the water pressure, and ohms to the diameter of the pipe, which determines its resistance to flow.

 Electric current is expressed in one of the simplest and most useful equations in science: I = V/R, where I is the current, V is the voltage and R is the resistance.
 (I, as a symbol for current, derives from the French phrase intensité de courant, or current intensity.)

 So, using Ohm’s law, if the voltage and resistance in a circuit are known, then the current can be determined using the formula.

 Of course, this appears to be doing things completely backwards.
 After all, in the SI, the seven base units, including the ampere, are meant to be used, in various mathematical combinations, to define 22 derived units―including the volt and the ohm.

 Yet, as a practical matter, the derived volt and ohm were used to measure the underlying ampere.